capnmidnight/Primrose/README.md

 # Primrose

-Primrose is a WebVR framework that lets web developers create virtual reality experiences for standard web browsers on desktop and mobile devices alike.
+Primrose is an immersive environment for web browsers on desktop and mobile devices alike.
+Within this environment, web developers can be applications that progressively enhance to support users on a wide variety of form factors, including high-end VR headsets.

-WebVR is an [experimental Javascript API](https://developer.mozilla.org/en-US/docs/Web/API/WebVR_API) that provides access to Virtual Reality devices and peripherals in the browser.
-See [WebVR.info](https://webvr.info/) for more information and resources.

 # Getting started with Primrose